In this article you will learn how to make a gill net and how to use a gill net.

 How to Make a Gill Net

-Tie a suspension line between two trees for you to work off.
+Tie a suspension line between 2 trees for you to work off.

 Get many lengths of cord and tie them to the suspension line using cow hitches.
 Space them about 10cm apart.

 Tie the separate lines together using overhand knots.
-Vertically space them about 10cm apart.
+Space them about 10cm apart.

-Another line can be tied between the trees as a guideline.
+You can tie another line between the trees as a guideline.
 Use the guideline to ensure you tie the joining overhand knots at the same height.

-Once finished you can attach floats at the top and weights at the bottom.
+Once finished you can attach gill net floats at the top and weights at the bottom.
 This will keep the net vertical in the water.

 Stretch the gill net across a river.
-It is most effective in still water, e.g., a lake (near the inlet and outlet are good locations) or in the backwater of a large stream.
+It is most effective in still water, such as a lake.
+Near the inlet and outlet are good locations.
+So is in the backwater of a large stream.

-When in open sea pass a gill net under the keel from end to end.
-It will catch whatever is attracted to the shelter created by your raft.
+To use a gill net at sea, pass it under the keel from end to end.
+It will catch whatever comes to the shelter created by your raft.